 Our business is committed to providing people a more nutritious way to eat.
-As a result, we compete in the nutritional snacking industry, which is included in the general snack foods industry.
+We compete in the nutritional snacking industry, which is included in the general snack foods industry.
 The nutritious snacking industry is large and intensely competitive.
-Competitive factors in the nutritional snacking industry include product quality, taste, brand awareness among consumers, nutritional content, simpler and less processed ingredients, innovation of "on-trend" snacks, variety of snacks offered, grocery aisle placement, access to retailer shelf space, price, advertising and promotion, product packaging and package design.
-We compete in this market against numerous multinational, regional and local companies principally based on our low-carb, low-sugar and protein-rich nutritional content, product taste and quality, our brand recognition and loyalty, marketing, advertising, price and the ability to satisfy specific consumer dietary needs.
+Competitive factors in the nutritional snacking industry include product quality, taste, brand awareness among consumers, nutritional content, simpler and less processed ingredients, innovation of "ontrend" snacks, variety of snacks offered, grocery aisle placement, access to retailer shelf space, price, advertising and promotion, product packaging and package design.
+We compete in this market against numerous multinational, regional and local companies principally based on our nutritional content, product taste and quality, our brand recognition and loyalty, marketing, advertising, price and the ability to satisfy specific consumer dietary needs.
 An increasing focus on healthy and simpler products in the marketplace will likely increase these competitive pressures within the category in future periods.

-Our competitors in the nutritional snacking industry include companies selling branded weight loss programs who support these programs by offering a wide variety of diet foods, meal replacement bars, shakes and nutritional supplements, and through the promotion of weight loss and weight management approaches such as keto, paleo, vegan, gluten free, vegetarian and others.
+Our competitors in the nutritional snacking industry include companies selling meal replacement bars, shakes and nutritional supplements and through specific dietary approaches such as keto, paleo, vegan, gluten free, vegetarian and others.
 Views towards nutritional snacking, weight loss and management, and other nutritional approaches, are cyclical and trendy, with constantly changing consumer perceptions.
-Besides remaining competitive through the quality of our products, consumer perceptions of the Atkins' weight management approach and the effectiveness of a low-carb, low-sugar and protein-rich eating approach for both our Atkins and Quest brands must continue to be viewed favorably, or our business and reputation may be materially and adversely affected.
-For the Atkins brand, if other weight management approaches become more popular, or are generally perceived to be more effective, we may not be able to compete effectively.
+Besides remaining competitive through the quality of our products and consumer perceptions of the effectiveness of a low-carb, low-sugar and protein-rich eating approach, both our brands must continue to be viewed favorably, or our business and reputation may be materially and adversely affected.
+If other nutritional approaches become more popular, or are generally perceived to be more effective, we may not be able to compete effectively.
+In addition, public opinion on the use of chronic weight management medication is shifting significantly as the popularity of clinical solutions grows and more medications are approved by the FDA.
+Moreover, the growing acceptance and use of medication to manage weight could negatively affect the demand for many types of food in general and our products.
+If the use of weight management medication becomes more popular and more widely used and we are unable to communicate effectively to consumers how our products can support achieving or maintaining their weight management goals, of our business could be materially and adversely affected.